plone/plone.docker/README.md

 **CORS:**

 * `CORS_ALLOW_ORIGIN` - Origins that are allowed access to the resource.
-Either a comma separated list of origins, e.g. `http://example.net,http://mydomain.com` or `*`.
+Either a comma separated list of origins, for example `http://example.net,http://mydomain.com` or `*`.
 Defaults to `http://localhost:3000,http://127.0.0.1:3000`
-* `CORS_ALLOW_METHODS` - A comma separated list of HTTP method names that are allowed by this CORS policy, e.g. `DELETE,GET,OPTIONS,PATCH,POST,PUT`.
+* `CORS_ALLOW_METHODS` - A comma separated list of HTTP method names that are allowed by this CORS policy, for example `DELETE,GET,OPTIONS,PATCH,POST,PUT`.
 Defaults to `DELETE,GET,OPTIONS,PATCH,POST,PUT`
 * `CORS_ALLOW_CREDENTIALS` - Indicates whether the resource supports user credentials in the request.
 Defaults to `true`
-* `CORS_EXPOSE_HEADERS` - A comma separated list of response headers clients can access, e.g. `Content-Length,X-My-Header`.
+* `CORS_EXPOSE_HEADERS` - A comma separated list of response headers clients can access, for example `Content-Length,X-My-Header`.
 Defaults to `Content-Length,X-My-Header`
-* `CORS_ALLOW_HEADERS` - A comma separated list of request headers allowed to be sent by the client, e.g. `X-My-Header`.
+* `CORS_ALLOW_HEADERS` - A comma separated list of request headers allowed to be sent by the client, for example `X-My-Header`.
 Defaults to `Accept,Authorization,Content-Type,X-Custom-Header`
 * `CORS_MAX_AGE` - Indicates how long the results of a preflight request can be cached.
 Defaults to `3600`

 ## Documentation

 Full documentation for end users can be found online at [docs.plone.org](https://docs.plone.org/manage/docker/docs/index.html).

 ## Contribute

 - Issue Tracker: http://github.com/plone/plone.docker/issues
 - Source Code: http://github.com/plone/plone.docker
 - Documentation: http://docs.plone.org/

 ## Support

 If you are having issues, please let us know at https://community.plone.org

 ## License